Heron Mill, Hollinwood

 Heron Mill is a cotton spinning mill in Hollinwood, Oldham, Greater Manchester.
 It was designed by architect P. S. Stott and was constructed in 1905 by the Heron Mill Company Ltd next to Durban Mill.
 It was taken over by the Lancashire Cotton Corporation in the 1930s and passed to Courtaulds in 1964.
 Production ended in 1960, and it was used by Courtaulds for offices, warehousing, and some experimental fabric manufacture.
-Courtaulds occupation ended in 1994.
+Courtaulds occupation ended in 1994 with the Andrew Design Procurement further holding the site until 1998.

 Location

 Oldham is a large town in Greater Manchester, England.
 It lies amongst the Pennines on elevated ground between the rivers Irk and Medlock, 5.3 mi south-southeast of Rochdale, and 6.9 mi northeast of the city of Manchester.
 Oldham is surrounded by several smaller settlements which together form the Metropolitan Borough of Oldham; Chadderton and Hollinwood are such settlements.
 Chadderton and Hollinwood are served by the Rochdale Canal and the Hollinwood Branch Canal.
 A rail service was provided by the Oldham Loop Line that was built by the Lancashire and Yorkshire Railway.